Skip to content

 search Full-text search across all layers; returns one entry per concept with contributing layers

-read_file Returns the resolved effective concept — section merge + provenance + per-section conflicts.
+read_file Returns the resolved effective concept — section merge, provenance, per-section conflicts, and optional discrepancy disposition metadata.
 Pass layer for a raw single-layer read.

 list_concepts All effective concept IDs with their contributing layers